TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 For extension without PHP namespaces, this section has to look a bit differently.
-You can decide by yourself, if you want to list each PHP file manually or if composer should search for them inside a folder:
+You can decide by yourself, if you want to list each PHP file manually or if Composer should search for them inside a folder:

 .. code-block:: json